Key Takeaways

 Effective communication is critical for professional and personal success.

-Top performers understand the importance of great communication in meetings.
+Top performers understand the importance of excellent communication in meetings.

 They understand the importance of communicating via email and conference calls.
 This skill is also essential when writing blog posts and giving presentations.